 If you see a red exclamation mark next to your child's name it indicates that Doodle is recommending that you start a new baseline assessment for this student.

+Younger children may need to complete this stage with your support.
 It’s important that the confidence slider is set as accurately as possible so the assessment will begin at roughly the right level for a child.
 If it isn’t set correctly, they may initially be asked questions which are too challenging for them, which could shake their confidence.